Mkpo-uto/FrontEnd/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## Chairman was here

+##Repository Purpose

+This will be a change that conflicts with whatever is on the remote side.
+This was edited locally.